easyRL/easyRL-v0/README.md

 If built from source, run

 ```
-python EasyRL.py
+python3.7 EasyRL.py
 ```
-from the root project directory
+From the root project directory

 # other dependencies requirements.txt
 ```